apple-fritter/iSOnject/README.md

 # iSOnject
 This bash script performs operations related to modifying and repackaging an ISO image file.
-In its current state, it requires no user interaction beyond paths for input and output ISOs.
+In its current state, it requires no user interaction beyond paths for input and output ISOs, but lacks any functionality beyond what's described below, absent user customization.

 Inspired by [yawp](https://github.com/apple-fritter/yawp) and [yawp_2](https://github.com/apple-fritter/yawp_2).